teeworlds/documentation/compiling_everything.md

 # Compiling Teeworlds

+****IMPORTANT NOTE:** SDL and Freetype libs are not shipped with Teeworlds 0.7.x.
+You must download them separately and placed them in the other/ folder.

-**IMPORTANT NOTE:** Teeworlds 0.5.2 and earlier requires python 2.x to compile.
+**Also:** Teeworlds 0.5.2 and earlier requires python 2.x to compile.
 Python 3.x will not work.
 Python 3.x support is introduced with Teeworlds 0.6.0.

 **Also:** If you are using bam 0.2.0 (needed for Teeworlds 0.5.2 and earlier) the bam binary will not be in the bam directory, but in bam/src.
 You will need to change the paths accordingly to that or copy/move the bam executable to the bam directory.